-The is no English Language AS or A2 offered at SBS, however, taught conjunctively with GCSE Literature, it enables access to As and A2 Enghish Literature, Careers in Media, Law or Journalism can be pursued.
+The English Language IGCSE enables access to AS and A2 English Literature.
+Careers in Media, Law or Journalism can be pursued.

-English Literature B - IGCSE Edexcel
+English Literature B - IGCSE Edexcel - 4ET1

 The English Faculty delivers the Edexcel IGCSE for both English Language and English Literature.
 This IGCSE is exclusive to independent and international schools.
 The Edexcel International GCSE in English Literature is designed as a two-year course.
 A selection of prose, drama and poetry from around the world allows teachers a wide choice of set texts.
 The examination questions allow all students to make a personal, informed response to the texts studied.
 The qualification offers an enjoyable and stimulating introduction to the study of English Literature.
 The Edexcel Anthology for International GCSE and Certificate Qualifications in English Language and Literature is provided for use throughout the course and examination.